 To anyone who finds this concept strange, remember that animism is probably one of the oldest sorts of spirituality on the planet, far older than contemporary organized religions .

-Before there were organized and centralized religions, humanity practiced this form of spirituality all over the globe, each with its own unique twist and specific focuses.
+Before there were organized and centralized religions, humanity practiced this form of spirituality globally, each with its own unique twist and specific focus.

 Complicating the matter is the fact that animism is one of those terms that we use in modern times to describe something that is unnamed and fundamentally inherent to many different cultures.

-However, to the people who practice animism, they would not view themselves as practicing any sort of religion or specific spirituality — it’s simply part of their inherent culture.
+However, the people who practice animism would not view themselves as practicing any sort of religion or specific spirituality — it’s simply part of their inherent culture.

 Complicating this is the fact that the broad definition of animism applies to a thousand or more different cultural practices, many of them lost to time or are as-of-yet still unstudied.

 If you were to study native peoples in Mexico and observe their spiritual practices 1000 years ago, you would find them totally different from even the Potawatomi people that lived on the same continent.